chrisenz/Analog-Circuit-Design/Simulation of SC Circuits/README.md

 This subcircuit corresponds to the two port network described in the ![quarto pdf file](/Simulation%20of%20SC%20Circuits/SCC_simulation.pdf).
 It couples phase $\Phi_1$ and $\Phi_2$ for ensuring charge conservation.

-2) Switched-capacitor with one side gounded
+2) Switched-capacitor with one side grounded

 ![Grounded switched-capacitor.](/img/SCG.png)

 This symbol should be used for capacitors (switched or not) that have one node connected to ground.
+The ground is the only node that is common to the circuit of phase $\Phi_1$ and the circuit of phase $\Phi_2$.
 It calls the following subcircuit:

 .subckt SCG 1p1 1p2 gnd\
 \* Parameters:\